-- an escort service,
+- a safety escort,

 - assistance during emergency evacuations,

-- assistance during medical emergencies,
+- assistance during medical emergencies\,

 - lost and found property,

-- motor vehicle accidents, and
+- · motor vehicle accidents, and

 - any suspected criminal act.

-- In the event of an emergency, go to the nearest phone and dial 8112 for assistance.
+- \ In the event of an emergency, go to the nearest phone and dial either 8112 or 8113 for assistance.